mattvenn/instrumented_adder/README.md

 * Check the instrumentation
     * how to keep the inverter loop - done
     * check timing - looks good
-    * what about tribufs
     * results still not quite making sense (see the [log](docs/log.md))
-    * update the design to match Eric's picture

 # Zero to ASIC Course